Situated right on the Arctic Circle in Finnish Lapland, there are so many things to do in Rovaniemi more than I could ever have imagined.

-From the cosy lounge, spacious rooms and relaxed sauna (available for private bookings to enjoy all to yourself), everything here was about the guest’s supreme comfort and full of personalized touches.
-The breakfast was also a highlight, designed by a Finnish TV chef who I have never heard of (Sara La Fountain?) but the results speak for itself …
+From the cozy lounge, spacious rooms, and relaxed sauna (available for private bookings to enjoy all to yourself), everything here was about the guest’s supreme comfort and full of personalized touches.
+The breakfast was also a highlight, designed by a Finnish TV chef who I have never heard of (Sara La Fountain?), but the results speak for itself …

 Oh, and the headboards all have inlaid star designs, so it feels like you are sleeping under the clear northern sky – and a cute soft toy mascot is always waiting on your bed along with a reindeer throw.

-A boutique hotel which is supremely adept at marrying Lappish heritage with the ultimate in contemporary style, the Arctic Light Hotel offers the perfect stay influenced by the authentic styling, hospitality, nature and myths of Lapland.
+A boutique hotel that is supremely adept at marrying Lappish heritage with the ultimate in contemporary style, the Arctic Light Hotel offers the perfect stay influenced by the authentic styling, hospitality, nature, and myths of Lapland.

-While Turku might be the self-proclaimed food capital of Finland and Helsinki remains obsessed with chasing the trendy New Age Nordic food culture ala Copenhagen (with prices to match) – Rovaniemi actually holds some Finland’s more unique restaurants and has specially cultivated the growth of a creative dining culture in recent years.
+While Turku might be the self-proclaimed food capital of Finland and Helsinki remains obsessed with chasing the trendy New Age Nordic food culture ala Copenhagen (with prices to match).
+In essence, Rovaniemi holds some of Finland’s more unique restaurants and has specially cultivated the growth of creative dining culture in recent years.

 Or why not treat yourself to a Lapland Mojito or Carmel Popcorn cocktail with Jim Beam Honey, popcorn, walnuts, caramel, and home-made vanilla gelato?

-With quality cocktails, unique food, a relaxed atmosphere, and local flavours – what’s not to love!
+With quality cocktails, unique food, a relaxed atmosphere, and local flavors – what’s not to love!

 This arctic wildlife park is all year round, and its fun safari services offer an extraordinary opportunity to watch arctic animals up close and in an authentic environment.
 At last count, there were over 50 species of wild animals at Ranua Zoo, and there is also a domestic animal park section if you just want to pat cute and cuddly things.

-My favorite wild animals where were the arctic fox, brown bear, fish otter, grey wolf, lemmings and yes, polar bears, all in the midst of beautiful Northern woods.
+My favorite wild animals where were the arctic fox, brown bear, fish otter, grey wolf, lemmings, and yes, polar bears, all amid beautiful Northern woods.

-There is also plenty of other things to do besides animal watching at Ranua Zoo, and visitors are invited to brush up on the area’s geology by inspecting arctic rocks at the Rock Park, partake in the animal feeding events, say Hi to the park mascot, Jonne the Polar Bear or ride a Finnish horse.
+There is also plenty of other things to do besides animal watching at Ranua Zoo.
+Visitors are invited to brush up on the area’s geology by inspecting arctic rocks at the Rock Park, partake in the animal feeding events, say Hi to the park mascot, Jonne, the Polar Bear or ride a Finnish horse.

-If that is still not enough the park also offers overnight accommodation, nature trekking, and sled dog excursions in conjunction with a local operator, but really – Ranua Zoo is best experienced on a day trip before returning to the comparative bustle of Rovaniemi.
-You can easily get here by hiring a car in the summer months, or taking a bus in the winter when driving here is considerably more dangerous.
+If that is still not enough, the park also offers overnight accommodation, nature trekking, and sled dog excursions in conjunction with a local operator.
+Still, really – Ranua Zoo is best experienced on a day trip before returning to the comparative bustle of Rovaniemi.
+You can quickly get here by hiring a car in the summer months, or taking a bus in the winter when driving here is considerably more dangerous.
 There are also excursions available from many tour operators in Rovaniemi.